progress4apple/progress.rocks/_drafts/what-s-new-in-v1-1.md

 ### How it works

-You can leave your opinion right in Progress by **tapping ".." and then "Review in App Store"**.
+You can publish your opinion about Progress by **tapping ".." and then "Review in App Store"**.

-If you don't go down the manual route, Progress will prompt you to create a review - but don't worry, it does it in a quite cautious way.
+As long as you didn't add any App Review, Progress will prompt you to create one - but don't worry, it does it in a quite modest way.
 The Prompt is displayed only if:

+* you did not create an App Review
-* you are using Progress for more than five days
+* and you are using Progress for more than five days
 * and you worked already quite a bit with Progress
 * and the last prompt is more than 100 days ago

-**There you go: App Reviews.
+**This is it for now.
+App Reviews.
 That's v1.1.
 Please leave an App Review as soon as you find some time, it would mean the world to me!**

 <p>
 <a href="https://itunes.apple.com/us/app/progress-for-apple-reminders/id1450818073?mt=8&ign-mpt=uo%3D2" target="_blank" class="appstore">